Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: Introduction

-One of main difficulties here is that the map $\Lambda$ is not one-to-one, therefore sets having positive capacity in $X$ have multiple preimages, possibly far away, in $\partial T$ (this difficulty does not appear when $X$ is homeomorphic to a subset of the real line, since in this case the set of the points having multiple preimages is countable).
+One of the main difficulties here is that the map $\Lambda$ is not one-to-one, therefore sets having positive capacity in $X$ have multiple preimages, possibly far away, in $\partial T$.
+This difficulty does not arise when $X$ is homeomorphic to a subset of the real line, since in this case the set of the points having multiple preimages is countable.

 Let us mention an immediate consequence of Theorem \ref{maine} in the case of Euclidean space $\RR^n$.
-The tree is, in that case, the tree of the dyadic cubes, which has a huge group of automorphisms, which are in turn isometries of the corresponding measure-metric structure $(T,\rho_T, m_T)$.
-Such automorphisms are obtained by freely shuffling the cubes which are immediately below a cube. \it The capacity of a set is essentially invariant under any number of such shuffling operations. \rm This invariance property is obviously much more general than invariance under isometries of the Euclidean space (the price to pay is that set capacity is invariant under automorphisms modulo multiplicative constants, which are anyway independent of the particular automorphism).
-Invariance under tree automorphisms is not obvious, especially in several variables, since portions of the set having positive capacity might be doubled (in the higher dimensional case) and moved apart one from the other (in all dimensions), operations which generally increase capacity.
+The tree of the Euclidean dyadic cubes has a huge group of automorphisms, which are in turn isometries of the corresponding measure-metric structure $(T,\rho_T, m_T)$.
+Such automorphisms are generated by the operation of freely shuffling the $2^n$ cubes which are immediately below any given cube in the tree. \it The capacity of a set is essentially invariant under such automorphism, \rm with multiplicative constants which are independent of the set and of the automorphism.
+This invariance property is obviously much more general than invariance under isometries of the Euclidean space, although not as sharp.
+Invariance under tree automorphisms is not obvious, especially in several variables: in higher dimensions portions of the set having positive capacity might be doubled and moved apart one from the other, operations which generally increase capacity.

 Here is an outline of the article.
 In Section \ref{sect} we construct the graph $G$ and the tree $T$ associated with $X$, and the surjection $\Lambda:\partial T\to X$.
-Among the properties of $\Lambda$ in the section, we show that the natural push-forward of measures $ m\mapsto\Lambda_* m$ has a (noncanonical) right inverse.
+Among the properties of $\Lambda$ in the section, we show that the natural push-forward of measures $ m\mapsto\Lambda_* m$ has a (non-natural) right inverse.
 This allows us to move measures back and forth from $\partial T$ to $X$.

 In Section \ref{sectmw} we prove a version of the Muckenhoupt-Wheeden-Wolff inequality for potentials on graphs.
 The part of the inequality we need is that independently proved by T. Wolff.
 In Section \ref{sectcap} we show that measures on $\partial T$ and $X$, if they are correspondent under $\Lambda_*$ or its inverse map, have comparable energy.
 As a consequence, we prove Theorem \ref{maine}.